 I tend to post items in a batch, although each ad is separate.
 I find that taking a bunch of photos together and posting ads together streamlines the process.
 One of the first steps I do is quick research to identify the retail price.
 This can help with sales, as it convinces them what a deal they are getting.
 I will often paste the link to the retail store right in my ad, so people can confirm it themselves.

 In this planning phase, I also make a list on old-fashioned paper of all the items and their prices.
 This helps me answer messages more quickly, as I don’t have to check back to any of my ads.
 Virtually all of the time, my prices are flexible.
-I generally offer around half of retail value for items in good condition.
+I generally offer around half of the retail value for items in good condition.
 I find this usually gets me good attention.
 If I am firm on a price, I always mention this in the ad as a courtesy to buyers and to prevent being sent offers.

 Striking when the iron/buyer is hot

 If someone is interested, I will move mountains to get that item to them right away.
 This is something that I learned from my mother.
-She taught me that people will buy when they’re keen and then they’ll cool off.
+She taught me that people will buy when they’re keen, and then they’ll cool off.
 I have found this to be true.
 So, if I get a message from an interested buyer, I will do everything I can to get that cash, even if it means going a bit out of my way.

 Be ready for some disappointments.

 On a recent road trip to the big city of a million to meet with some friends, I had a buyer lined up for a tiny house accessory I no longer needed.
 I was feeling like a super Frugalite: See my friends and make my gas money selling this item.
 Perfect, right?
 Well, he never showed.
 I didn’t let it phase me.
 The item will still sell, and I didn’t let it ruin my day.
-Everyone once in a while this will happen.
+Everyone, once in a while, this will happen.
 I don’t get steamed up.
 It is part of the game on my trail to cash.

 Upsell to interested buyers

 When someone is interested in one item, it doesn’t hurt to mention if you have other similar items for sale.
 I recently had a very keen buyer come to pick up my kayaking jacket for full price.
-When she was there, I mentioned that I had a short sleeve wet suit for sale.
+When she was there, I mentioned that I had a short-sleeved wet suit for sale.
 Would she like to see it?
 I sold that, too, for full price!
 Ca-ching!
 Ca-ching!

 Be ready to reduce your price (and let them know it!)

 I am selling a pair of $300 handmade motorcycle boots that are in new condition.
 I started at $150 with lots of clicks but no takers.
 The boots are now $70.
-If goal is to sell them, I will still reduce.
+If the goal is to sell them, I will still reduce.
 When I do this, I change the title of the ad and write “REDUCED” in front of the title.
 People love a good deal!

 Request a direct message as a response.